 Interviews with Woodstock Festival performers David Crosby, Graham Nash, dearly departed Joe Cocker, Marty Balin of the Jefferson Airplane, Grateful Dead’s Bob Weir, Mickey Hart, and Phil Lesh, Creedence Clearwater Revival leader John Fogerty, and Robbie Robertson of The Band.
 Part 2.

-It is the 45th anniversary of a remarkable multi-media event, the Joe Cocker Mad Dogs and Englishmen US tour, concert film, and soundtrack double album.
-The backstory is classic lemons-to-lemonade: hot off of his Woodstock Festival and film US debut, Cocker’s English manager had booked a US tour before Joe’s Grease Band split.
-When Cocker’s […]
+Here is the first-person accounts of a remarkable multi-media event, the Joe Cocker Mad Dogs and Englishmen US tour, concert film, and soundtrack double album.
+The backstory is classic lemons-to-lemonade: hot off of his Woodstock Festival and film US debut, Joe Cocker’s English manager had booked a US tour before Joe’s Grease Band split.
+When […]

 Interviews with Woodstock Festival performers David Crosby, Graham Nash, Joe Cocker, Marty Balin of the Jefferson Airplane, Grateful Dead’s Bob Weir, Mickey Hart, and Phil Lesh, Creedence Clearwater Revival leader John Fogerty, and Robbie Robertson of The Band.
 Part 2 of 2.